-Buy Clean regulations are intended to encourage the use of products and materials with a smaller carbon footprint.
+"Buy Clean" is a movement that advocates for environmental policies that encourage the use of products and materials with a smaller carbon footprint.

-The Buy Clean California Act
+Buy Clean California

 California has been promoting clean energy and energy efficiency to support growth and prosperity since 2006.
 In 2013, California's 800 largest industrial facilities began tracking, reporting, and reducing greenhouse gas emissions.
 Despite their efforts, California still uses a substantial portion of its annual state revenues to purchase goods and services that produce high levels of climate pollution, leading to the passage of The Buy Clean California Act (Assembly Bill 262) in October 2017.
 This bill was intended to reduce greenhouse gas emissions by considering the products that companies buy, including steel.